-Couples Retreat puts four couples under the magnifying glass in a tropical resort setting, and by adhering to breezy romantic comedy formula, it maintains that every one of them will live happily ever after.
-However naïve, it showcases beautiful locales and pairs funny, average-looking comedians with thin, attractive actresses to sell itself.
+Couples Retreat puts four couples under the magnifying glass in a tropical resort setting, and by adhering to the breezy romantic comedy formula, it maintains that every one of them will live happily ever after.
+However naïve, the film showcases beautiful locales and pairs funny, average-looking comedians with thin, attractive actresses to sell itself.
 Plenty of wild antics ensue, including a run-in with sharks and some sexual horseplay.
 Everyone’s half-naked, so that helps keep the mood light.
 And to prove it’s hip and cool, it offers a Guitar Hero showdown to resolve one of its subplots.
 Every turn feels concocted and artificial.
 Mainstream audiences will love it.

 Three of the four couples are convinced by the anal-retentive Jason (Jason Bateman) and Cynthia (Kristen Bell), who are considering a divorce because they’re unable to have children, that a couples resort will solve all of their marital difficulties.
-The three couples don’t have relationship problems, at least not ones that they’ll admit to, but they’re going anyway just get the half-price group rate.
+The three couples don’t have relationship problems, at least not ones that they’ll admit to, but they’re going anyway just to get the half-price group rate.
 Dave (Vince Vaughn) and Ronnie (Malin Akerman) seem happy enough with two kids and busy lives.
 High school sweethearts Joey (Jon Favreau) and Lucy (Kristin Davis) haven’t been in love for years, and unbeknownst to both, they’re cheating on each other.
 The only non-married couple is Shane (Faizon Love) and the half-his-age Trudy (Kali Hawk), and he’s only dating her because he’s distraught over his recent divorce.